the-isf-academy/league-of-legends-api/bot_server/README.md

 Date: Wed, 18 Nov 2020 08:26:43 GMT
 Server: Werkzeug/1.0.1 Python/3.8.5

-Hello from the cs10 message bot!
+Hello from the LoL bot!
 ```

 ### Accessing the server from another computer